Dewahost

 Specifications: Iron Man Armored, Flying Suit,

-Mark V Designer: Anthony Stark Major Contractor: Stark
+Designer: Anthony Stark

 International

-Armor composition: Surface/primary Layer: High carbon, steel/iron
+Surface/primary Layer: High carbon, steel/iron

 alloy, including trace technetium-niobium arranged in

-a finely tessellated mail.
 Secondary Layer: Comprised of various thermoelectric

-generators, temperature insulators and regulators.
 Tertiary Layer: Consists of two independent, 'crimped'

 armature electric motors that are aligned at right angles

 to each other, which can simulate human musculature movement.
-Special Features: Each layer possesses integrated

 communication, power-handling and control circuitry -